2024, 2023, 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009 & 2008

 – Carolyn Kirby for The Conviction of Cora Burns (No Exit Press)

-– Alex Michaelides for The Silent Patient (Orion Fiction)eDunnit Award nominees:
+– Alex Michaelides for The Silent Patient (Orion Fiction)

 – Helen FitzGerald for Worst Case Scenario (Orenda Books)